alantakwok/GNN_rep_pow_on_graph_props/performance_analysis/readme.md

-Contains the model outputs in the format of .csv file, and Jupyter notebooks that analyze plot visualizations of model outputs.
+Contains Jupyter notebooks that analyze plot visualizations of model outputs.
+<b>The csv file out.csv contains validation losses of the best epochs for normalized properties;